7RU7H/Archive/Brain-Hacking/Philosophy/NOPSEC-101.md

 - Acknowledgement of the entire field of informational and cyberware:
 	- Information warfare reinforces identity and control over external forces.
-	- By having Identicators of Continuation you control adversaries attempting to use your identity as cover, while have Identity Management
+	- By having Identicators of Continuation you control adversaries attempting to use your identity as cover, while have [[Identity-And-Access-Management]]
 - Open acknowledgement and definition regulates action on objectives.
 	- Being to truest self or truest group to some ideal as part of the set of objectives, if that does not conform to the collective algorithm of historical legal actualities then your or your group are the problem unto themselves.
 - It recognises that everything is breached or backdoored to focus on using computer for the highest purpose possible in strategic and quality of life purposes.
 Rather dismissing it till device is no longer usable